Robert-96/dezmereanrobert.com/README.md

 npm install
 ```

-### Start the development server
+### Launch the Development Server

-To launch the development server with drafts enabled, use the following command:
+To start the development server with drafts enabled, simply use the following command:

 ```bash
 npm run start